David-Bugaboo/Twentyheim/Treasures.md

 This is a unique magic hand weapon that does \+2 damage.
 Furthermore, it gives the user \+1 Move if they are wearing mail
 armour.
 This may not take their total Move stat above 7\.
 This sword
-cannot be bought but can be sold for 250gc.
+cannot be bought but can be sold for 250 coroas.
 RING OF COMMAND
 This large silver ring holds a sparkling violent amethyst and grants the
 wearer a very limited form of telepathy.
 It may only be worn by a